GRAF: Graph Attention-aware Fusion Networks: GRAF

 representing the importance of the association $\phi$ for the prediction task.
-Then we generated the final node embedding $\mathcal{Z}$ as the learned weighted average of the node representations from all associations followed by a non-linear activation function (represented by $\sigma$).
-Since higher $\beta^{\phi}$ means a more important association, we used $\beta^{\phi}$ as the normalized importance of each association $\phi$ as follows:
+Since higher $\beta^{\phi}$ means a more important association, final node embedding $\mathcal{Z}$ is generated as weighted average of node embeddings followed by a nonlinear activation function $\sigma$:

-Then we used the final embedding for a specific task.
-For our node classification tasks, we minimized the cross-entropy over all labeled nodes between the ground truth and the prediction as our loss function.
-Loss could be represented as $L = -\sum_{l \in \mathcal{Y}_{L}}Y_{l} ln(C.\mathcal{Z}_{l})$ where $C$ is the classifier, $\mathcal{Y}_{L}$ is the set of nodes with labels, and $Y_{l}$ and $Z_{l}$ are the corresponding node's label and embedding, respectively.

-Using backpropagation as our proposed model, we optimized the model and learned the node embeddings.
-In this way, we utilized node-level attention followed by association-level attention in an end-to-end hierarchical way.
-Unlike HAN \cite{wang2019heterogeneous} which ends up with predictions at this stage, we continue with the learned attention.
-Due to the variation in the association-level and node-level attention, we repeated the whole process multiple times (10 times in our experiments) and used the average attention values further.
+For the node classification task in this step, cross-entropy was minimized over all labeled nodes between the ground truth and the prediction as our loss function.
+The model was optimized using backpropagation.
+Due to the variation in the association-level and node-level attention, we preferred to repeat the whole process multiple times (10 times in our experiments) and used the average attention value in the next step.

+Unlike HAN \cite{wang2019heterogeneous}, which concludes with this prediction, we continued with the learned attention, fused the networks, and performed the node classification afterwards.

-\subsection{Attention-aware Network Fusion}
+\subsection{Attention-aware network fusion}

-Utilizing node-level and association-level attention, we fused the networks into one, on which we did the convolution for the prediction task while leveraging the node features.
-To utilize GNN-based architecture, which operates on a single network, we fused multiple networks with learned attention values.
+Each node pair might have multiple associations but with different importance for each association.
+Some node pairs might have edges from insignificant associations, while some node pairs have only one edge, but from a very strong association.
+Therefore, we cannot only consider the existence of the edges but also the weights.
+Combining both node-level and association-level attention, we integrated multiple networks into a fused one, on which we did convolution for the prediction task while leveraging the node features.

-Since association-level attention represents the importance of association, and node-level attention shows the importance of directed edge on that association, we computed directed edge scores of the directed edge from $v_i$ to $v_j$ (that is, $score_{\left(v_{i}, v_{j}\right)}$) as the weighted sum of available associations as follows:
+Since association-level attention represents importance of that association, and node-level attention shows the importance of directed edge on that association, we computed weights of directed edge from $v_i$ to $v_j$ (that is, $score_{\left(v_{i}, v_{j}\right)}$) as weighted sum of available associations as follows:

-These scores will be utilized to generate a weighted network, where weights are these directed edge scores.